chamodranasgala/chamodranasgala/README.md

 ## Hi there 👋 I am Chamod Ranasgala.

-'m currently studying Information Technology at SLIIT.
+I'm currently studying Information Technology at SLIIT.
 I like to work with web development and full-stack development.
 ### Skills and Experience

 - HTML, CSS, JS